FuzzyBunnys/Thermocouple-Gauge-Sensor/index.md

 ### The PCB
 The PCB connects a [TI Tiva C Launchpad](https://www.ti.com/tool/EK-TM4C123GXL) to a [SparkFun LCD display](https://www.sparkfun.com/products/16397) and a non-inverting op-amp that amplifies the signal from the vacuum thermocouple gauge.
-It was designed in KiCad and the boards themselves were manufacture by OSH Park, though of course you are able to use whichever manufacturer you prefer.
+It was designed in KiCad and the boards themselves were manufactured by OSH Park, though of course you are able to use whichever manufacturer you prefer.
 You can see the bare board and an assembled board below.
 ### The BOM
 The BOM is an excel file with a listing of all the required components for the PCB, certain components have the Digikey link included directly, but for generic components such as resistors or pin headers there is no Digikey link.
 It shouldn't be too difficult to select those components yourself.
 ### The Program